open-covid-19/data/examples/README.md

 #### [Data Loading HTML Page](data_loading.html)
-This HTML file contains the bare minimum needed to load the data from the Open COVID-19 datasetand display it in a table using `jquery`.
+This HTML file contains the bare minimum needed to load the data from the Open COVID-19 dataset and display it in a table using `jquery`.

 #### [Category Estimation Jupyter Notebook](category_estimation.ipynb)
 This notebook showcases a methodology for estimating current mild, severe and